 You have a lemlist account and access to the team/workspace you want to connect.

-You have one of the supported clients installed: Claude Desktop, Claude Code, or Cursor.
+You have one of the supported clients: Claude (web, desktop, or Cowork), Claude Code, Cursor, ChatGPT web, or the ChatGPT desktop app / Codex.

 Option A (Recommended): OAuth (no API key needed)